greeve/libraryh3lp-sdk-python/examples/README.rst

 edit-template.py
     Edit your FAQ templates in the console.
 Because consoles rock.

+export-faq.py
+    Bulk export of all questions and answers in a LibraryH3lp FAQ.
+    Produces a CSV file with columns corresponding to question, answer, list of topic tags, views, likes, and dislikes.

 import-faq.py
     Bulk import a list of questions and answers into a LibraryH3lp FAQ.
     Expects a CSV file with columns corresponding to question, answer,